WP Simple Pay Blog

 Consumers have grown to expect a free trial period before committing to an automatic renewal payment plan.
 Allowing them to get a glimpse of what you have to offer can make them feel more comfortable signing up once the free trial period has ended.

-According to a recent study, 80% of online subscribers overall obtained their subscription via a free trial.
+According to a recent study, 80% of online subscribers obtained their subscription via a free trial.

 While the main objective behind free trials is to eventually get those who sign up for one to become long-lasting subscribers and loyal customers, they can also help you improve your products and services through feedback.

 Let’s say a potential customer signs up for a free trial period and decides to cancel before they’re charged.
-By simply asking them a few questions about their experience, you can determine why you didn’t meet their expectations.
-Or, perhaps the cost of your products or services just doesn’t fit into their budget.
+Simply asking them a few questions about their experience can determine why you didn’t meet their expectations.
+Or, perhaps the cost of your products or services doesn’t fit their budget.

 Is a Free Trial and Subscription Right for You?